Trustroots/trustroots/docs/Adding-new-volunteer.md

 ### Working on social media

 - Give access to specific social media accounts.
 Each account should have shared `@trustroots.org` email so that they're not locked behind individuals.
-Passwords are kept in LastPass — ask [Mikael](https://www.trustroots.org/profile/mikael).
+Passwords are supposed to be kept in password managers such as [Bitwarden](https://www.bitwarden.com/), never re-use passwords or use passwords that can be memorized.
 - Invite to #social-media channel on [chat](Chat.md).

 ### Working on newsletter or blog